Gadoskey/alx-backend-javascript/README.md

 **Overview**

 Welcome to the alx-backend-javascript repository!
 This repository contains projects focused on the backend aspects of JavaScript, specifically utilizing ES6+ features.
-The goal is to improve my JavaScript programming skills, especially for backend development, by working on modules that cover various modern JavaScript functionalities.
+The goal is to improve your JavaScript programming skills, especially for backend development, by working on modules that cover various modern JavaScript functionalities.

 **Repository Structure**